syedsshehzad/bamazon/README.md

   * To add to any products inventory
   * To add a new product to existing departments

+* A program for supervisors
+  * To view department-level data
+  * For each department, view sales and overhead costs
+  * Allows supervisor to create a new department and set overhead costs

 ## Requirements

 The requirements are all available from npm through *"npm install"*.